edden-gerber/edden-gerber.github.io/_neuroscience/analyze_fmri_data.md

 ### How to organize your analysis folders
 My recommendation for the directory structure of the analysis folder is as follows:
-* Anatomical: will hold the anatomical information (after conversion to the Matlab format by the analysis script) and clean brain images produced by FreeSurfer.
+* **Anatomical**: will hold the anatomical information (after conversion to the Matlab format by the analysis script) and clean brain images produced by FreeSurfer.
-* FreeSurfer/FSFAST: will hold the analysis scripts and results of the initial FSFAST analysis.
+* **FreeSurfer/FSFAST**: will hold the analysis scripts and results of the initial FSFAST analysis.
 Note that FreeSurfer's anatomical subject data is expected to be on the ~/FreeSurfer/Subjects folders on the Linux machine on which FreeSurfer runs.
-* Main: will hold the experiment-specific scripts and results.
+* **Main**: will hold the experiment-specific scripts and results.

 Note that the _run_fsfast.m_ analysis script assumes that the results folder has a subfolder named as each subject’s ID (e.g. “s101” etc.), and will also create such a subfolder within the anatomical and fsfast folders.